Brexit and Ireland

 Northern Ireland would also remain aligned to a limited set of rules related to the EU's Single Market that are indispensable for avoiding a hard border.

-The rules would include legislation on goods, sanitary rules for veterinary controls and VAT and excise in respect of goods.
+The rules would include legislation on goods, sanitary rules for veterinary controls and Value Added Tax and excise duties in respect of goods.

-If the backstop was in place, there would therefore be a need for checks on goods travelling from the rest of the UK to Northern Ireland, to ensure they comply with EU standards.
+If the backstop were in place, there would therefore be a need for checks on goods travelling from the rest of the UK to Northern Ireland, to ensure they comply with EU standards.

 The EU and the UK have agreed to carry out these checks in the least intrusive way possible.